decal/werdlists/INDEX.md

 webapp-files: Files related to applications running on a web server
 webapp-paths: Path names related to applications running on a web server
 webapp-words: Words related to applications running on a web server
-web-sites: Address info on popular and/or organized WWW sites
+web-sites: Addresses to and/or information on well known/organized WWW sites
 wifi-networks: IEEE 802.11 Wi-Fi network information
 windows-data: Data only found within the Microsoft Windows series of OSes